 To use scripts with Smart Tools, you need to add your scripts to the library in your account.
 To do this, you can enter your script by hand, copy and paste script content, or drag and drop your script file into the code editor that Smart Tools provides.
 The code editor provides basic editing features such as syntax highlighting and check, key bindings, drag and drop, and cut, copy, and paste.

 You can specify default values for script parameters.
 Values defined for parameters are saved and passed to the script at runtime.
 For example, you can assign values to the parameters defined in a script as follows:

 As another example, if you are adding an installer script, you might specify a parameter called "mode" with default value "install."
 When you run the script, the value "install" is passed to the script and the installation is performed.
 You might also define a parameter called "location" with a default value of "/opt/packages" or another destination.
 You can also specify parameter values for ports, passwords, usernames, and so on.
 In some cases, if you plan to share a script, you can leave parameter values unspecified and let the users specify values based the requirements.

-Smart Tools does not validate the parameters you include in scripts.
-When executed as part of a blueprint, this can cause the blueprint step to appear to succeed when it has actually failed.
+Smart Tools does not validate the parameters you include in scripts, including PowerShell scripts.
+When the script is deployed, any validation errors that occur are not flagged by Smart Tools.
+As a result, Smart Tools might report the script deployment as successful even though the script actually failed.
 To mitigate this issue, include appropriate error handlers in your script code for Smart Tools to interpret script failures.
 For example, you can program your script to exit with an error message in case of a script failure.